Intro to Yoga for Mindful Eating Workshop

 Most of us get nutrition information from the Internet, right?
 We are barraged with the latest and greatest diets, tips for weight loss and how to have a healthy heart.

 It’s confusing!
 That’s why I ask ‘At the end of the day, how do you want to feel?’
 What are your goals for energy, stamina, weight, and self-esteem?
 Start there.
 Know those answers and get excited to know what to do with them.

-Beat the winter blues.
-Lose those baggy winter duds.
-Pull out the bikini.
-This intensive 5-week program is aimed to jumpstart your path to weight loss and wellness.
+This intensive 5-week program is aimed to jump start weight loss and improve wellness.
 This is NOT a quick fix.
 It’s a simple and easy-to-do program to guide you toward a whole foods system that supports long-term healthy weight.
 Nutrient-dense whole foods reduce cravings for sweets and carb-rich binges and set the tone for energy and vitality.

-Begin the process NOW of detoxing your body with whole, real, and seasonal foods.
+Begin the process NOW of creating health in your body with whole, real, and seasonal foods.
 Eliminate foods that cause inflammation that slows you down and leads to weight gain and heart disease, high blood pressure, and diabetes, foods like caffeine, dairy, sugar, refined carbohydrates, alcohol, and processed, pre-packaged and pre-cooked foods.

-Start with a 5- or 9-day accelerated nutrition rejuvenation that let’s you get the junk out then move toward whole foods for a lifetime of a healthy weight and wellness.
+Start with a 5-day accelerated nutrition rejuvenation that let’s you get the junk out then move toward whole foods for a lifetime of a healthy weight and wellness.

 Healthy Eating, Positively Healing